Executive Assistant to the Chancellor and Vice Chancellor for Advancement

 Please be sure to complete all required fields and include all required documents before submitting your application.
 Once submitted, you will not be able to edit or attach any application materials.
 Files must be complete to be considered.
 All materials must be added at one time, once submitted you may not edit/add to profile.
 Please include the following documents:

-Applications received by Friday March 8th, 2019 are ensured full consideration.
-Position is open until filled.
+Applications received by Sunday, November 15, 2020 are ensured full consideration; position is open until filled.

 You must select "SUBMIT".
 Selecting "Save" will not forward your application materials to the search committee.